Humancannonball/mqtt-app/report.md

 3. Implementing a Python backend subscriber that listens for and processes messages
 4. Establishing bidirectional communication between the components
 5. Executing different actions based on received messages
+6. Collecting and reporting system information through MQTT commands
+7. Implementing file system operations via MQTT
-6. Understanding the key differences between MQTT protocols
+8. Understanding the key differences between MQTT protocols

-The implementation shows how MQTT can be effectively used as a lightweight communication protocol for IoT and mobile applications, enabling real-time, asynchronous messaging between different platforms and technologies.
+Both Lab 4 and Lab 5 tasks were completed successfully, resulting in a fully functional IoT communication and monitoring system that demonstrates the practical application of MQTT for both mobile app integration and system monitoring.